 The Challenge: By 2010, HubSpot had outgrown its co-working startup space and found itself facing a challenge common among venture-backed tech companies: How do we solve for the next 12 months of forecasted headcount growth while also preparing for less predictable growth after our next round of funding?
 The HubSpot team needed to expand without overcommitting capital, all while navigating a full office buildout and 100-person relocation in the process—no small feat for a young and fast-growing company.

-T3 is out there as a client-only representation, so there’s never that worry that they’re representing a landlord that you might be taking space from.
+T3 is out there as a client-only representative, so there’s never that worry that they’re representing a landlord that you might be taking space from.

-The Result: Our first rights strategy meant that HubSpot could comfortably grow as it closed additional funding rounds and expanded its headcount.
-Four years and six lease amendments later, HubSpot controlled over 140k SF in the building.
-Employing us as extension of its team, instead of hiring a full-time project manager, HubSpot minimized costs and maximized value.
+The Result: Our “first rights” strategy meant that HubSpot could comfortably grow as it closed additional funding rounds and expanded its headcount.
+Four years and six lease amendments later, HubSpot controlled over 140,000 SF in the building.
+Employing us as an extension of its team instead of hiring a full-time project manager, HubSpot minimized costs and maximized value.

-Anyone that’s been in the business for even a few years would know there’s people who have missed out on a ROFO/ROFR opportunity.
+Anyone that’s been in the business for even a few years would know there’s people who have missed out on a Right of First Offer/Right of First Refusal (ROFO/ROFR) opportunity.
 I can tell you right now, I have not.

 The Challenge: Coming off years of steady, sustained growth, HubSpot faced new real estate challenges as it prepared to go public in 2014.
 The company needed to continue securing future space that would accommodate its rapid headquarters growth, but without multiple relocations that could disrupt culture or productivity.